jefferyto/faux-gnome-screensaver/README.md

 *   FGS ensures that GNOME is configured to put XScreenSaver in control of screensaver activation and display power management.

+*   FGS listens for signals (Lock, Unlock, etc.) from ConsoleKit and systemd-logind, and acts appropriately.

-This has only been tested under Ubuntu 12.10, but feedback (and patches) for other distros would also be appreciated.
+The current version is developed for Ubuntu 13.10; it should work for earlier versions of Ubuntu, though no testing has been done.
+Users of Ubuntu 12.10 / 13.04 may want to use [v0.2.0][] instead.
+Feedback (and patches) for other distros would also be appreciated.

 All bug reports, feature requests and miscellaneous comments are welcome at the [project issue tracker][].